Karo-12/schronisko/README.md

 # schronisko
-app for computer science thesis
+App for managing adoptions in animal shelter